danb-cws/giphyvision/README.md

 * refinements
 * more refinements...

+NPM SCRIPTS:
+* build - build asset only, with prod config
+*

 KNOWN BUGS
 * Firefox dosn't seem to want to play animated gifs after the first one returned, subsequent gifs only show first frame.
 (Common bug... "won't fix")